xsdk-project/xsdk-examples/README.md

 and utilize code integrations with other xSDK libraries.
 Running these example codes and examining the output is a good way to better understand how these libraries can work together.
 The code samples are a good place to start for new projects.
 More details about the examples can be found in the README.md files in the library subfolders.
+For more information on the xSDK see <https://xsdk.info/>.

 ## Code Example Summary